-On resurfacing projects (4R, etc.), the Design Office will be responsible for computing the quantity of flexible delineators and shall refer to Standard Drawing T-S-11 for the proper procedure in figuring these quantities.
+On all interstate and access controlled highways flexible delineators will be installed.
+Flexiable delineators may also be used on other routes.
+On resurfacing projects (4R, etc.), the Designer will be responsible for computing the quantity of flexible delineators and shall refer to Standard Drawing T-S-11to calculate quantities.